 The tools methods, instruments and questionnaires was developed in English and translated to Arabic; the translation was reviewed by multiple team members before a consensus version was finalized.
 The survey was conducted on smart phones using Magpi, a mobile data platform.

-i-APS team also recruited and trained 3 international experts, 3 Syrian coordinators/experts and 17 field enumerators. i-APS produced the final report on time.
-Due to the quality of i-APS team work in the North of Syria, i-APS team is being contracted by WFP out of Jordan to conduct the same study in South of Syria.
+i-APS team also recruited and trained 3 international experts, 3 Middle Eastern coordinators/experts and 17 field enumerators. i-APS produced the final report on time.
+Due to the quality of i-APS team work in the North of Middle East, i-APS team is being contracted by WFP out of Jordan to conduct the same study in South of Middle East.